kuvivek/drivingTheoryInGermany/README.md

 268. You are driving a car with a caravan in tow.
 What is true regarding your distance to the vehicle ahead? (repeated question with option order changed)
 The distance
-❌is too large because it exceeds the length of my combination vehicle many times over
+❌ is too large because it exceeds the length of my combination vehicle many times over
 ✅ to the overtaking vehicle must be re-established once it has pulled back into lane
 ✅ is appropriate because the overtaking vehicle can pull back into lane in front of me
 **Comment**:  On a road with only one lane in each direction, vehicles over 7 m in length, e.g. a car with a trailer, must always keep a